Surgical Technology Bridge Program

 - Clinical agencies and/or credentialing bodies require criminal background checks and drug screens prior to admission to clinical sites.

-Copies of diploma or certificate in Surgical Technology from a CAAHEP-accredited program as well as 2-6 must be on file with the Surgical Technology Department.
+Copies of diploma or certificate in Surgical Technology from a CAAHEP-accredited program as well as items 2-6 must be on file with the Surgical Technology Department.

 Surgical Technology, related, and general education courses can be completed at the student’s own pace.
 It is understood that most students are employed full time during their A.A.S. pursuit.
 Surgical technology course placement is contingent upon seat availability.

 Courses requiring a grade of "C" or better: ACA, BIO, and SUR